Vasusamp/Mac_Learning/README.md

 Histograms : The plot distribution of classes using histogram showed that 0 and 1 are predominant and -1 is in negligible amount.
 On comparison of classes 0 and 1, 0 is the major.
 Missing Values : There are no missing values in the dataset.

-Correlation Matrix : There is no significant correlation between the variables.
+Correlation Matrix : The heatmap showed there is no significant correlation between the variables.

+Correlation with Target Variables : Generated the correlation of all features with target variables and features having correlation coefficents between  +/- 0.03 were removed in order to get higher accuracy.
+Around seven variables were removed.

+Prepare data for models : out of 31 variables, seven were removed and with 24 variables now the data is ready for model building.

+Spliting the data train and test : 70% data was used as training data and the remaining 30% was used as trest data.

+Classifiers : First attempted to build model using Random Forest Classifier.